deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## How do I find the documentation for the version installed?

-> Documentation in the cluster is available when the [documentation](modules/810-documentation/) module is enabled (it is enabled by default except the `Minimal` [bundle](modules/002-deckhouse/configuration.html#parameters-bundle)).

-The documentation for the Deckhouse version running in the cluster is available at `deckhouse.<cluster_domain>`, where `<cluster_domain>` is the DNS name that matches the template defined in the `global.modules.publicDomainTemplate` parameter.
+The documentation for the Deckhouse version running in the cluster is available at `documentation.<cluster_domain>`, where `<cluster_domain>` is the DNS name that matches the template defined in the [modules.publicDomainTemplate](deckhouse-configure-global.html#parameters-modules-publicdomaintemplate) parameter.

+{% alert level="warning" %}
+Documentation is available when the [documentation](modules/810-documentation/) module is enabled.
+It is enabled by default except the `Minimal` [bundle](modules/002-deckhouse/configuration.html#parameters-bundle).
+{% endalert %}

 ## How do I set the desired release channel?